-The business combination is accounted for as the equivalent of a capital transaction in which Ocean Biomedical has issued stock for the net assets of AHAC.
-The net assets of AHAC are stated at historical cost, with no goodwill or other intangible assets recorded.
-Operations prior to the Business Combination are Ocean Biomedical.
+The business combination was accounted for as the equivalent of a capital transaction in which Ocean Biomedical has issued stock for the net assets of AHAC.
+The net assets of AHAC were stated at historical cost, with no goodwill or other intangible assets recorded.
+Operations prior to the Business Combination were Ocean Biomedical.